spdk/spdk/doc/nvme-cli.md

 # nvme-cli with SPDK Getting Started Guide

-Now nvme-cli can support both kernel driver and SPDK user mode driver for most of its available commands.
+Now nvme-cli can support both kernel driver and SPDK user mode driver for most of its available commands and Intel specific commands.

 1. Clone the nvme-cli repository from the SPDK GitHub fork.
 Make sure you check out the spdk branch.
 ~~~{.sh}